-Rental income arising from operating leases is accounted for on a straight-line basis over the lease terms and is included in other income in the statement of comprehensive income.
+Rental income arising from operating leases is accounted for on a straight-line basis over the lease terms and is included in other income in the statement of profit and loss and other comprehensive income.

 Others

 All other revenues are recognized on an accrual basis.